BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Saint Lucia to avoid the crowds and still get great weather?
+When is the absolute best time to visit Saint Lucia to avoid crowds but still enjoy great weather?

-While the dry season from December to May is popular for a reason (think sunshine and low humidity!), I find the shoulder months of late April and May to be a sweet spot.
-You'll still enjoy fantastic weather, but the peak season crowds have thinned out considerably, and you might even snag slightly better deals on accommodations.
-Just be aware that the very end of May can start to see a bit more rain as the wet season approaches.
+While the dry season from December to May is popular for its sunshine, I find the shoulder months of late April and May to be a sweet spot.
+You'll still get fantastic weather, but many of the peak season crowds have dispersed, and you might snag slightly better deals on accommodations.
+Just be aware that it starts to get a bit warmer and more humid as you head into May.

 I'm thinking of renting a car.
 Is it worth it, or should I rely on taxis and local transport?

-What's a local delicacy or food experience I absolutely shouldn't miss?
+What's a local delicacy or dish I absolutely must try that isn't just on every tourist menu?

-What's the best way to experience the local markets and find unique souvenirs?
+What's the best way to experience the local music scene or nightlife?

 Ready to Plan Your Trip?